 UMUC is unlike any other institution of higher education in the world in its combination of access with academic quality.
-It opens doors to learning by taking education to students wherever they may be.
-Because UMUC understands the importance of lifelong learning, it has established academic policies that encourage the appropriate use of transfer credit from other institutions.
-Recognizing that adult students bring to the university not only a willingness to learn but also an educational history informed by experiential learning, it incorporates the assessment of non-traditional learning (i.e., learning gained outside the classroom) into the evaluation of students' competencies and academic credit.
+It opens doors to learning by bringing education to you, wherever you may be.
+Because UMUC understands the importance of lifelong learning, it has established academic policies that encourage the appropriate use of transfer credit from other institutions, as well as credit from less traditional sources.
+Recognizing that adult students bring to the university not only a willingness to learn but also an educational history informed by experiential learning, we incorporate the assessment of non-traditional learning (i.e., learning gained outside the classroom) into the evaluation of student competencies and academic credit.